devonmurphy/PIBirdfeeder/README.md

 cd PIbirdfeeder/python
 grive -a -u -f
 </pre>
-Grive will return a link with to a hash that can be used to authenticate a folder to sync with google drive.
+Grive will return a link to a hash that can be used to authenticate a folder to sync with google drive.

 After an account is connected the Pi can then save the videos and pictures it takes to the cloud.